Rotimi Amaechi: Background

-He had his early education at St Theresa's Primary School from 1970 to 1976.
-He earned his West African Senior School Certificate in 1982 after attending Government Secondary School Okolobiri.
-Amaechi received a Bachelor of Arts degree (Honours) in English Studies and Literature from the University of Port Harcourt in 1987, where he was the President of the National Union of Rivers State Students (NURSS).
+Amaechi had his primary education at St. Theresa's Primary School from 1970 to 1976.
+He later earned his West African Senior School Certificate in 1982 from Government Secondary School, Okolobiri.
+Amaechi received a Bachelor of Arts degree (Honours) in English Studies and Literature from the University of Port Harcourt in 1987, where he was the president of the National Union of Rivers State Students (NURSS).

-He completed the mandatory National Youth Service Corps in 1988, and thereafter joined Pamo Clinics and Hospitals Limited owned by Peter Odili, where he worked until 1992.
-He also a director of several companies, including West Africa Glass Industry Limited and Risonpalm Nigeria Limited.
+He completed the mandatory National Youth Service Corps (NYSC) in 1988, and thereafter joined Pamo Clinics and Hospitals Limited owned by Peter Odili, where he worked until 1992.
+He was also a director of several companies, including West Africa Glass Industry Limited and Risonpalm Nigeria Limited.

-On November 19th 2022, Amaechi announced on his Twitter handle that he is a certified graduate of Law alongside pictures of his convocation.

 Early political career

-During the transition to the Third Nigerian Republic, Amaechi was Secretary of the National Republican Convention in Ikwerre Local Government Area of Rivers State.
-Between 1992 and 1994, he was Special Assistant to the Deputy Governor of Rivers State, Peter Odili – his boss believed in Amaechi as a young man with potential in politics, and brought him under his wing.
-In 1996, he was the Rivers State's Secretary of the Democratic Party of Nigeria (DPN) caretaker committee during the transition programme of General Sani Abacha.
+During the transition to the Third Nigerian Republic, Amaechi was secretary of the National Republican Convention in Ikwerre Local Government Area of Rivers State.
+Between 1992 and 1994, he was special assistant to the deputy governor of Rivers State, Peter Odili, his boss believed in Amaechi as a young man with potential in politics and brought him under his wing.
+In 1996, he was the Rivers State's secretary of the Democratic Party of Nigeria (DPN) caretaker committee during the transition programme of General Sani Abacha.

 Rivers State House of Assembly (1999–2007)

 In 1999, he contested and won a seat to become a member of the Rivers State House of Assembly to represent his constituency.
-He was subsequently elected as the Speaker of the House of Assembly.
-Amaechi was elected the Chairman of Nigeria's Conference of Speakers of State Assemblies.
-In May 2003, he was re-elected as the Speaker.
-In 2003, when the National Assembly moved to hijack the legislative functions of the State House of Assembly as enshrined in the constitution, he and his colleagues took the matter to Supreme Court.
+He was subsequently elected speaker of the House of Assembly.
+Amaechi was elected chairman of Nigeria's Conference of Speakers of State Assemblies.
+In May 2003, he was re-elected speaker.
+In 2003, when the National Assembly moved to hijack the legislative functions of the State House of Assembly as enshrined in the constitution, he and his colleagues took the matter to the Supreme Court.

-As speaker, Amaechi used his close working relationship with Governor Peter Odili to increase the harmonious relationship between the Executive and Legislative arms of government in Rivers State, until when Rotimi Amaechi launched a campaign against the State Government, and verbally attacked the image of the State Governor, in an effort to succeed Peter Odili as governor in 2007.
+As speaker, Amaechi used his close working relationship with Governor Peter Odili to increase the harmonious relationship between the executive and legislative arms of government in Rivers State, until he launched a campaign against the state government, and verbally attacked the image of the state governor, in an effort to succeed Odili as governor in 2007.